 ** Pam’s note - This is very true.
 This is why someone will get better results using a whole herb (the natural herb without any pharmaceutical processing or standardizing) rather than one that has been standardized, meaning that certain parts of a plant’s properties extracted and used without the other parts of the plant.
 Many mainstream companies standardize their herbs, but I (as an herbalist) don’t agree with doing this as you don’t have the other parts of the plant present and this important synergy, creating a more full effect for the user.
 (Standardizing allows a company to put a patent on an herb or herbal product, whereas a company is not allowed to patent a natural growing thing like a plant.
 That’s how this fad of standardizing by companies came into being.)

 Pam’s specialized expertise with herbs for pregnant and breastfeeding moms – it's not your regular herbalism.
+You need an expert.

 Many herbalists have extensive knowledge about using herbs, but not many are specifically trained in using herbs with pregnant, trying-to-conceive or breastfeeding mothers.
 This is a whole other realm of herbalism with critical considerations and consequences for pregnant and nursing mothers and their babies.